The early Gee's in Leicestershire may represent the oldest Gee line.

-The earliest Gee family we can definitely identify are the Leicestershire Gee's.
+The earliest Gee to which contemporary Gee can trace their lineage are Gee of Rothley.
 Their lineage stretches from the time of Chaucer to the present.

 Alexander

 There were other possible ancestors in the area.
-However Alexander Gee of Rothley remains the earliest Gee to whom any living Gee can trace continuously from modern times.
+However Alexander Gee of Rothley remains the earliest Gee to whom any living Gee can trace continuously.

-JohnL3 had two sons, RobertL4 and JohnL4, and a daughter.
-And this JohnL4 had sons RogerL5, HenryL5 and ThomasL5.
+John3 had two sons, Robert4 and John4, and a daughter.
+And this John4 had sons Roger5, Henry5 and Thomas5.

 Location